Asim Duttaroy

 Asim K. Duttaroy is an Indian-born American medical scientist who, since 2001, has worked as a Professor at the Faculty of Medicine, University of Oslo, Norway.
 He was born in Gopinagar (Gangnapur), Nadia district, West Bengal, India.

-Duttaroy is the author of over 500 research papers and book chapters, has authored or edited several books, and holds several international patents.
+Duttaroy is the author of over 535 research papers (h-index 69, i-10 index 242) and book chapters, has authored or edited several books, and holds several international patents.
 His research contributions have led to several industrial developments worldwide, such as Provexis.
 Duttaroy, while he worked as Professor (1990-2001) at the Rowett Research Institute at the University of Aberdeen, Scotland, United Kingdom, discovered that an extract from tomato had a positive effect in the prevention of blood platelet aggregation.

 Hyperactive platelets are important mediators of atherogenesis.
 In addition to their roles in thrombosis, antiplatelet drugs are not suitable for use where the risk of a cardiovascular event is relatively low.
 Therefore, it is essential to find alternative, safe antiplatelet inhibitors for the vulnerable population with hyperactive platelets in order to reduce the risk of cardiovascular disease.
 Potent antiplatelet factors were identified in water-soluble tomato extract (Fruitflow®), significantly inhibiting platelet aggregation.
 It became the first product in Europe to receive an approved health claim under Article 13(5) of the European Health Claims Regulation 1924/2006 and is now commercially available in over 75 countries.

-Another area of his research has been the investigation of the fatty acid transport system in human placenta and its roles in the placental preferential transfer of critically important nutrients such as docosahexaenoic acid,22:6n-3 (DHA) and arachidonic acid,20:4n-6 (ARA) from the mother to the fetus.
+Another area of his research has been the investigation of the fatty acid transport system in human placenta and its roles in the placental preferential transfer of critically important nutrients such as docosahexaenoic acid, 22:6n-3 (DHA) and arachidonic acid, 20:4n-6 (ARA) from the mother to the fetus.